Monsters (2010 film): Accolades

 At the 13th British Independent Film Awards, Monsters was nominated in six categories including Best Picture, Best Director for Edwards, and Best Actor for McNairy.
 The film won for Best Director, Best Technical Achievement, and Best Achievement in Production.
 At the 64th British Academy Film Awards, Edwards was nominated for Outstanding Debut by a British Director, but lost to Chris Morris for Four Lions.
 It won Best Independent Movie at the 2011 Scream Awards, and was nominated for Best Science Fiction Movie.
 The film also won Best International Film at the 37th Saturn Awards.
 The National Board of Review named the film one of the top ten independent films of 2010, and it placed third on Moviefone's Top 10 Sci-Fi Movies of 2010 list.

 Sequel

 A sequel, Monsters: Dark Continent, started filming in March 2013 in Jordan and Detroit, with Tom Green directing and Jay Basu writing.
 Gareth Edwards and Scoot McNairy served as executive producers.
 Johnny Harris, Sam Keeley and Joe Dempsie starred in the film.
 Originally scheduled to be released on 28 November 2014, the film's release date was then moved to 27 February 2015, and was eventually released by Vertigo on 1 May 2015.
-In contrast to Monsters, Monsters: Dark Continent was not well received by critics, with an 18% score on review aggregator Rotten Tomatoes based on 34 reviews.
+In contrast to Monsters, the sequel was not well received by critics, with an 18% score on review aggregator Rotten Tomatoes based on 34 reviews.

 TV series

-In January 2018, Channel 4 is developing a TV series based on the movie.
-It is unknown whether or not Gareth Edwards, the original director of the film is serving as executive producer for the TV series.
+In January 2018, it was reported that Vertigo Films and Channel 4 were developing a TV series based on the film.
+Ronan Bennett was attached as showrunner with Daniel Fajemisin-Duncan and Marlon Smith as writers.